openmetrue/Cats/README.md

 }
 ```

-Or just as a replacement SwiftUI ForEach!
+Or just as a replacement SwiftUI ForEach
 ```swift
 UIKitCollection(items: catsDB) { indexPath, item in
     NavigationLink(destination: CatsFavoriteDetail(cat: item)) {